The Trump-Stone friendship faces its biggest test yet

 JFK cleaned Nixon’s clock in that school election.
 But a few years later Stone was handed Barry Goldwater’s “The Conscience of a Conservative” and he switched to the Republican side.

 By 1972, Stone was working for Nixon’s re-election campaign.
 His official title was scheduler.
-His real job, he said, was dispatching people to spy on Hubert Humphrey’s campaign.
+His real job, he said, was dispatching people to spy on the campaign of Hubert Humphrey, the Democratic nominee.

 “By night, I’m trafficking in the black arts,” he freely admitted in an interview that he wound up posting on his website.